ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 A custom Field Type is used in a Field definition of a custom Content Type.
 You can additionally provide [settings for the Field Type](#field-type-settings) and a [validator configuration](field_type_validation.md).
-Since the Public API cannot know anything about these, their handling is delegated to the Field Type itself through the following methods:
+Since the public PHP API cannot know anything about these, their handling is delegated to the Field Type itself through the following methods:

 #### `getFieldTypeIdentifier()`